Are reports of stolen items on the rise in Hawaii?

-HONOLULU (KHON2) — CrimeMapping.com shows data of common crimes that take place throughout the island of Oahu detailing the location of the crime and the time it took place.
+HONOLULU (KHON2) — CrimeMapping.com shows data of common crimes that take place throughout Oahu detailing the location of the crime and the time it took place.

-Hawaii Police Department offers burglary, theft and carjacking prevention tips to keep in mind.
+The Hawaii Police Department (HPD) offers burglary, theft and carjacking prevention tips to keep in mind.

 - Lock your doors and windows when you leave your home.